Simhyeon/r4d/docs/newline_rules.md

 smart text editor handles newlines as if it were not there.
 Even the substitued line had newline character after the last character ```\\n```.
-It is hard to write simply null terminated string without trailing newline in text editor. ( And I'm not sure if it is even possible)
+It is hard to write simply null terminated string without trailing newline in text editor. ( And I'm not sure if it is even possible in some editors)